 Born, raised and educated in Rockville Centre, he graduated from South Side High School, Class 1966.
 In 1970, Senator Skelos received a B.A. in History from Washington College in Maryland and, after attending at night, graduated from Fordham University School of Law with a Juris Doctorate Degree in 1975.

 He lives with his wife Gail in Rockville Centre and has a grown son, Adam.
-He recently welcomed his first grandchild into the world, a grandson named Dean.
+He has two grandchildren, Dean and Dylan.